Optimal approximation for unconstrained non-submodular minimization: Experiments

+We consider a simple linear regression setting in which $\x^\natural \in \R^d$ has $k$ consecutive ones and is zero otherwise.
+We observe $\y = \A \x^\natural + \boldsymbol{\epsilon}$, where $\A \in \R^{d \times n}$ is an i.i.d Gaussian matrix with normalized columns, and $\boldsymbol{\epsilon} \in \R^n$ is an i.i.d Gaussian noise vector with standard deviation $0.01$.
+We set $d = 250, k = 20$ and vary the number of measurements $n$ between $d/4$ and $2 d$.
 We compare the solutions obtained by minimizing the least squares loss $\ell(\x) = \frac{1}{2} \| \y - \A \x\|_2^2$ with the three regularizers: The range function $F^r$, where $H$ is optimized via exhaustive search (OPT-Range), or via PGM (PGM-Range); the modified range function $F^{\mathrm{mr}}$, solved via exhaustive search (OPT-ModRange), or via PGM (PGM-ModRange); and the convex relaxation $\Theta^r$ (CR-Range), solved using CVX \cite{Grant2014}.
-The marginal gains of $G^\ell$ \eqref{eq:lossFctSupp} can be efficiently computed using rank-1 updates of the pseudo-inverse \cite{Meyer1973}.
+The marginal gains of $G^\ell$ can be efficiently computed using rank-1 updates of the pseudo-inverse \cite{Meyer1973}.

 Figure \ref{fig:RangeResults} (top) displays the best achieved support error in hamming distance, and estimation error $\| \hat{\x} - \x^\natural \|_2 / \|\x^\natural\|_2$ on the regularization path, where $\lambda$ was varied between $10^{-4}$ and $10$.
 Figure \ref{fig:RangeResults} (middle and bottom) illustrates the objective value $H = \lambda F^r - G^\ell$ for PGM-Range, CR-Range, and OPT-Range, and $H = \lambda F^{mr} - G^\ell$ for PGM-ModRange, and OPT-ModRange, and the corresponding parameters $\alpha_T, \beta_T$ defined in Remark \ref{rmk:parameters}, for two fixed values of $n$.
 Results are averaged over $5$ runs.